gregbreese/edgy-examples/Priority Queue/readme.md

 ## Priority Queue

-Contains Edgy blocks for implementing a priority queue.
+Contains Edgy blocks for implementing a min priority queue.
 Queue is implemented as a binary heap using a list.

-Basic version supports
+Supports these operations
 * push item onto queue with priority
 * pop min item off queue
 * is queue empty

-Advanced version supports the above and also
 * decrease key priority